JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 UMQ_final(a,e) = +0.058 × 1.0 × 1.0 = **+0.058 (Highly moral)**

 ### 2 Humanity - guided

+Context: God's endorsement of Jesus provided humanity with a clear guide to divine truth.

 - ΔOS = +0.10 (Guidance to truth/salvation)
 - VSA (Advanced) = 0.58